stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Opacity Mode`

-Renders the bit histogram by varying the opacity of the bars instead of their height.
+Renders the bit histogram by varying the opacity of the bars instead of the height.

 #### Spectrogram group